rusio/testable-services/README.md

 - Tests targeting one of the satellite components.
 They have properties similar to integration tests and may use embedded doubles of external depencies like an embedded database.
 These tests are integrative and may use another mechanism for the Arrange and Assert phases.

-Implementation
-==============

 Perhaps the most notable difference of the dependency-inverted design compared to a conventional split with straight dependencies manifests itself in the location of the interfaces RequestHandler and ResponseHandler.
 They are both defined in the core component.
 This is not quite intuitive at first sight, but eliminates the need for the core component to be dependent on the satellite components, making it easily testable without them.

+Implementation
+==============

+All components are mapped one-to-one to physical artifacts, such as Jar files or .NET assemblies.
+The logical application boundary determines which code belongs to the core component and which code is placed into a satellite component.

 Testing Satellite Components
 ----------------------------